“Andrew Deakin has a brilliant mind … He is very meticulous in his preparation, he is a thoughtful advocate and powerful on his feet.”

 CM (a child) (Inquest) (2015) – Inquest into death of a child in care (complex medical history).

 Lava & Ignite (2015) – Inquest into multiple deaths following crush injuries at the Lava & Ignite nightclub.

 Al Sweady Public Inquiry (2013-2014) – Acted for military witnesses in a major public inquiry into allegations of murder, mutilation, and mistreatment of Iraqi nationals by British forces in Iraq.
 (Led by Neil Garnham QC).

-Andrew regularly advises central government departments, local authorities, companies and individuals on their rights to access and obligations to provide information.
-Andrew’s most recent advices include:
+Andrew regularly acts for central government departments, local authorities, companies and individuals on their rights to access and obligations to provide information.

 Andrew practices in Chambers’ core area of planning and environmental law.
 He focusses on section 288/289 challenges and judicial review.
 Andrew acts for the Secretary of State/local authorities as well as developers.